In 2000, Bill and Hillary Clinton owed millions of dollars in legal debt. Since then, they’ve earned over $130 million. Where did the money come from?

 Schweizer reveals the Clinton’s troubling dealings in Kazakhstan, Colombia, Haiti, and other places at the “wild west” fringe of the global economy.
 In this blockbuster exposé, Schweizer merely presents the troubling facts he’s uncovered.
 Meticulously researched and scrupulously sourced, filled with headline-making revelations, Clinton Cash raises serious questions of judgment, of possible indebtedness to an array of foreign interests, and ultimately, of fitness for high public office.”
 (Clinton Cash)

-1991 - Present: A mini-timeline highlighting some of Robert Mueller's career as FBI director and now special counsel to the Trump/Russia collusion investigation
+1991 - 2019: A mini-timeline highlighting some of Robert Mueller's career as FBI director and now special counsel to the Trump/Russia collusion investigation

 (Timeline editor’s note: With many thanks to Diana West for allowing us to republish her Robert Mueller timeline in its entirety.
 We believe it’s important to provide information on some of the more powerful officials who are/were in charge of the various investigations we are covering in this timeline.
 We also intend to include career timelines on James Comey and Rod Rosenstein.)

 “Robert Mueller became Director of the FBI exactly one week before 9/11.
 No account of his Bureau tenure is complete without underscoring his shocking obstruction of efforts to bring to light information about key cells of the Saudi-centered conspiracy and terror attacks against the United States: in San Diego, explained here by Andrew Cockburn, and in Sarasota, explained here by Dan Christensen.

 From the very start, FBI Director Mueller was not one to follow evidence where it leads.
 Instead, as the 9/11 record shows, he was one to divert others from where evidence leads.

 1991:GR: As chief of DOJ Criminal Division, Mueller fails to prosecute the BCCI scandal aggressively